 Neighborhoods to Avoid in Rome

 The area is kind of dirty and much poorer than the rest of the city.
-It’s also probably not a place you want to be walking around late at night.
+It’s also not really a place you’ll want to walk around late at night.

 The Villa Doria Pamphili park is most conveniently reached if you are staying in Trastavere.
 However, even if you’re staying in Central Rome, I’d say a trip here is more than worth it.
 The actual Villa itself is certainly a delightful sight to see.